 It can be a calendar or a planner (both either tangible or digital), several post-it notes, a phone, an app…

-Whatever system/tool you are already using to organize and plan out your time will do just fine (having reminders as possible additions to it would be an excellent bonus!).
+Whatever system/tool you are already using to organize and plan out your time will do just fine.

-(and if by some miraculous case you still don’t have a planner, I’ve made goal setting worksheets which are simple, easy, and perfect for this occasion)
+(and if by some miraculous case you still don’t have a planner, I’ve created a goal planner that makes you stay focused on your target – perfect for this occasion)

 So: put… the… action… steps… on… your… agenda!

-And don’t forget to regularly check up on them – you don’t want to miss some step (or even more! 😮 ) along the way or break the deadline assigned for the specific task.
+And don’t forget to regularly check up on them – you don’t want to miss some step along the way (or even more of them! 😮 ) or break the deadline assigned for the specific task.